naokoski/coLCA/README.md

 latent class models from a single function call, which also calculates additional information criteria (consistent AIC and sample-adjusted BIC), not provided in poLCA.
-A second function extracts all the model selectcion statistics and outputs them as a dataframe for easy comparison; the function also compares each model of k classes to the model of k+1 classes using the Lo-Mendell-Rubin Likelihood Ratio Test that is not available in poLCA.
+A second function extracts all the model selection statistics and outputs them as a dataframe for easy comparison; the function also compares each model of k classes to the model of k+1 classes using the Lo-Mendell-Rubin Likelihood Ratio Test that is not available in poLCA.
 The Lo-Mendell-Rubin Likelihood Ratio